RARE ERWIN SPULER VASE FROM HIS KARLSRUHE STUDIO

 From 1950 on, Spuler developed an increasingly abstract design language.
 His graphic works of the period often suggested images of bombed cities.
 Successful sales made it possible for him and his wife Elisabeth (née Holzwarth, whom he had married in 1939) to make long, annual trips to the Côte d'Azur starting in 1954.
 There he would create an extensive cycle of drawings entitled Côte d'Azur.
 Spuler died in 1964 in Cros-de-Cagnes, France.

-MAJOLIKA KARLSRUHE (more formally, Staatliche Majolika Manufaktur Karlsruhe) was organized at Karlsruhe in southwest Germany in 1901 when Friedrich I, the Grand Duke of Baden, agreed to build a ceramics factory at the behest of German pictorial artists Wilhelm Süs and Hans Thoma.
-Their goal was to revive the so-called "majolica" or faience technique, where opaque, tin-based glazes were applied to earthenware to serve as the basis for colored decoration.
-(The "tin" glaze used in majolica is in reality a lead glaze that has been rendered white and opaque by the addition of tin oxide.
-In the majolica production process, unglazed articles are first fired and then dipped in the tin glaze, which is allowed to dry.
+Süs and Thoma had the intent of reviving the “majolica,” or faience technique, where opaque, tin-based glazes were applied to earthenware to serve as a canvas for colored decoration.
+(The “tin” glaze used in majolica is, in reality, a lead glaze that has been rendered white and opaque by the addition of tin oxide.
+In majolica’s production process, unglazed articles are first fired and then dipped in the “tin” glaze, which is allowed to dry.
 Designs are then painted on the glaze, which sets them off and preserves them during a second, high-temperature firing.)
-Towards the end of the decade, a signature style of majolica developed: compositions, often including cherubim, on a blue background.
+They initially focused on producing ceramics in the Italian Renaissance style, a choice influenced by their shared background and Süs’s prior experience running a ceramics studio.
+Towards the end of the decade, a signature style emerged—elaborate compositions, often including cherubim, on blue backgrounds.

 DETAILS